 The standard format is 4×5 inches.

-With our microfilm and microfiche management services, all three formats can be converted to digital formats using specialized scanners.
-They are generally better indexed than their paper document cousins.
+With our microfilm and microfiche management services, our experts can transform any of these types into a digital format using a special scanner.
+Besides, they have better indexing than their paper document counterparts.
 This reduces the scanning cost per image, with less manual preparation required.

 It’s important to find a company you can trust to help you manage your important documents and records.
 Let Record Nations connect you with a local professional today!

-To get started, fill out the form to the right, or give us a call at (866) 385-3706.
+To get started, fill out the form, use the live chat, or give us a call at (866) 385-3706.
 Within minutes of receiving your request, you will have free quotes from experts in your area that can help you with digitizing your microfilm and microfiche documents.